 For instance, when you notice one of your ad campaigns being clicked multiple times from irrelevant searches but doesn’t have any conversions, add it to your negative keyword list immediately.

 Analyzing the “Search Term” Report

-Being in the online field striving to win as many clicks, leads, and conversions as possible has taught me one thing.
+Being in the online field and striving to win as many clicks, leads, and conversions as possible have taught me one thing.

 Every brand, product, or service is inherently different.

 Therefore, there’s no general rule of thumb as to what keyword match type strategy or any other SEO strategy will work best for you.

 The secret is in attempting the unknown and monitoring the results.